jfdubois/Obsidian_TTRPG_Journal/README.md

 This personal project was created to help me take structured notes for my TTRPG campaign and to share it with anyone who may find it useful.

-The first version focuses on creating **player-facing campaigns**, but I am currently working on adding a **DM role** and related features.

 # Credits

 Most of this project is based on an existing system built by _Nicole van der Hoeven_ and adapted to my needs.